WHY OPTIMISE IMAGES?

 HOW TO BEST OPTIMISE IMAGES FOR ISO (Image Search Optimisation)?

-There are many ways to optimise images, either before or after adding to your website.
+There are many ways to optimise images, either before or after adding them to your website.

-For a start give images a file name that relates to the most important pages, it will be added to.
+- Give images a file name that relates to the most important pages which the image will be added.

 Optimise Images BEFORE Adding to Web Pages